Chart Color Schemes

 Cooma features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 62.2% of all households, including 22.3% couples with children, 28.5% couples without children, and 10.8% single parent families.
-Non-family households make up the remaining 37.8%, with lone person households at 34.4% and group households comprising 3.2% of the total.
-The median household size is 2.2 people, smaller than the Rest of NSW average of 2.3.
+Family households constitute 62.2% of all households, including 22.3% couples with children, 28.5% couples without children, and 10.8% single parent families.
+Non-family households account for the remaining 37.8%, with lone person households at 34.4% and group households comprising 3.2%.
+The median household size is 2.2 people, which is smaller than the Rest of NSW average of 2.3.

 Frequently Asked Questions - Households